 On the 21st of November 2019, the Federal Court handed down its judgment on the class action filed by Shine Lawyers against Johnson & Johnson, in favour of the thousands of women affected by faulty vaginal mesh or tape implants.
-If you have suffered because of a faulty Johnson & Johnson/Ethicon Gynecare mesh or tape implant, you may be entitled to compensation.
+On the 3rd of April 2020, Johnson and Johnson Medical, Ethicon and Ethicon Sàrl (the Respondents) lodged an appeal against the Court’s judgment.
+Shine Lawyers (the Applicants) will be defending this appeal.
+Group Members will be notified once further information is available regarding the timetable for the appeal.

 Johnson & Johnson Class Action found in favour of Australian women